Rambler Six and V8: 1958

-The Rambler models continued to be the shortest cars in the U.S. – at 191 in in total length – with room for six-passengers.
+The Rambler models continued to be the shortest cars marketed in the United States – at 191 in in total length – with room for six passengers.
 Rambler's marketing focused on having "the best of both: 1.
 American big car room and comfort.
 2. European small car economy and handling ease."
 Powering the Rambler Six was AMC's new 127 hp overhead valve (OHV) 195.6 CID straight-six.
 NASCAR tests showed the Rambler Six had a $0.01 per mile gasoline cost when equipped with overdrive transmission.
-A V8 engine was available in the Rambler Rebel models.
+A V8 engine was available in the performance-oriented Rambler Rebel models.

 A Borg-Warner torque converter "Flash-O-Matic" automatic transmission, with the "then-trendy pushbutton" gear selection on the far left side of the instrument panel, was optional.
 Also new on the left side for the driver was a step-on parking brake pedal.

 American Motors instituted a new paint system for the 1958 model year.
 All Ramblers received rust-inhibiting by submerging assembled bodies up to their roof into a large 40 ft vat of primer (not sprayed on) before the color coat was applied, a revolutionary process that was later copied by other automakers.
 After drying, an additional wax-based compound was sprayed inside girders, rocker panels, fenders, and other hidden areas in the car bodies.

 American Motors promoted the 1958 Rambler in several advertising campaigns.
 One approach featured George W. Romney challenging "the big car concept."
 A series of print ads also mocked the domestic Big Three automakers' standard-sized cars featuring illustrations by famous cartoonists showing the compact Rambler easily getting through places that would get the large "gas guzzling dinosaur" automobiles stuck.
 An example is the story, "The Millionaire and The Rambler" by Otto Soglow.
 Chon Day illustrated a story on how "Rambler foils bank robbery."

 Sales of the Rambler six and V8 increased to 119,000 during a year when all U.S. cars were down in volume.
 The 1958 Ramblers "sold like hotcakes" and returned the smallest U.S. automaker to profitability.
 Together with the smaller Rambler American line, AMC "broke sales records" in 1958 as consumers valued basic transportation from their automobiles and no longer cared "how big their cars were."
 Although in the midst of the Recession of 1958, Rambler captured seventh place in automobile sales.